R3Conclave/conclave-core-sdk/conclave-init/README.md

 # Conclave Init
 Conclave Init is a tool for creating new conclave projects.

-It works by copying a template file with some modifications, namely custom package, enclave class name, and target directory.
+It works by copying a template project with some modifications, namely custom package, enclave class name, and target directory.

 ## Project Structure
 The CLI is exposed through [Main.kt](src/main/kotlin/com/r3/conclave/init/cli/Main.kt).
 You can see the available parameters in [CommandLineParameters](src/main/kotlin/com/r3/conclave/init/cli/CommandLineParameters.kt).